|

 Siku is a German manufacturer of scale model toys, including diecast vehicles.
-By the late 70's to early 80's the cars were made 1:55 scale and were mostly all-metal.
+By the early 80's the cars were made 1:55 scale and were mostly all-metal.
 The cars to focus on are the ones from the 1980's with the whitewall/deep dish tires.
 See image.
 These wheels react really well to graphite, and combined with the larger scale size and nice weight, make the cars really fast.
 Some of these cars though don't fit on the standard orange track, so I'll call out the models that are too wide.

 Siku buying warnings;